RiyaBodke/100_Days_of_Code_The_Complete_Python_Pro_Bootcamp/P_11_BlackJack/README.md

 # Black Jack - Capstone Project

 Welcome to Stone Paper Scissors!
-This program allows users to play the classic Stone Paper Scissors game against ThE cOmPuTeR.
-The program is written in Java and provides a simple command-line interface for user interaction.
+This Python project simulates the classic game of Black The program is written in Java and provides a simple command-line interface for user interaction.

 ## Features

-- User vs Computer gameplay
-- Randomized computer choices
+- Realistic Gameplay with Accurate Rules
+- Random Card Dealing
+- Dealer AI
-- Score tracking for multiple rounds
+- Score Tracking
-- User-friendly console interface
+- User-friendly Console Interface
-- Time delays for better gaming experience
+- Time Delays for Better Gaming Experience
-- Ascii art for choice visualization
+- Ascii Art for Choice Visualization

 ## Requirements

-- JDK 8 or higher
+- Python 3.6 or higher
+- Terminal Emulator
-- Text editor or IDE for Java Development
+- Text editor or IDE

 ## Installation